C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 Non numerical sequence with increasing patterns.
 Term one: 1 cube.
 Term 2: 3 cubes.
 Term 3: 4 cubes.

-Functional Pattern Rule : a rule that extends a pattern by establishing the relationship between the term number and its term.
+Functional Pattern Rule: a rule that is based on a generalization of the relationship between any term number and its associated term value.

 Non numerical sequence with increasing patterns.
 Term one: 3 triangles.
 Term 2: 6 triangles.
 Term 3: 9 triangles.
 Term 4: 12 triangles.